About the Project

 Participate in consultation, undertake interviews and develop use cases with Industry partner and key stakeholders.

 This project is one of two CIRES projects with Astral.
-The second project, Curating Systems of Engagement, is due to commence in the second half of 2022.
+The second project, Curating Systems of Engagement, is due to commence in 2023.